kooitt/CW2024/Readme.md

     - Added a health bar display above the boss.
   - **Shield Mechanics**:
     - Implemented the ability for the boss to summon a shield (`Shield` class).
+    - **New Change**: Added `stopShieldTimeline` method to allow external control of the shield refreshing timeline.
   - **Shooting Behavior**:
     - Integrated `ShootingComponent` for firing projectiles.
   - **Explosion Animation**: